What is A1C?

 Here are some Iowa Diabetes Portal A1C success stories!

-• A patient whose A1C went from an 8.2% to 6.7% told us, “I never thought I could get under such good control and I’m determined to keep it under good control.
-It has changed my life.
+- A patient whose A1C went from an 8.2% to 6.7% told us, “I never thought I could get under such good control and I’m determined to keep it under good control.
+It has changed my life.”

-• One user, Jean, says she lowered her A1C from 7.6 to 6.9!
+- One user, Jean, says she lowered her A1C from 7.6 to 6.9!

-• More great news from a portal user:
+“Whoo-hoo!!!!” – Jean - More great news from a portal user:

-• Another portal user raves about the accuracy he experienced: “Just returned from diabetes checkup, your 5.7 A1C estimate was exactly what [my doctor’s] blood test confirmed (5.7).” – Greg S
+“This program has slowed me down to pay attention to the things necessary to control my diabetes.
+My A1C reduced from 7.5-6.5.” – Dave S - Another portal user raves about the accuracy he experienced: “Just returned from diabetes checkup, your 5.7 A1C estimate was exactly what [my doctor’s] blood test confirmed (5.7).” – Greg S

 Summary Your A1C is a very important measurement of how your blood sugars have been over the past few months.
 It plays a key role in managing your diabetes.
 The better your blood sugar numbers, the better your A1C!